Wild New Forest

 All of our survey and monitoring activities are undertaken with the appropriate Forestry England permits and specialist licences, and we have full public liability insurance

-We engage volunteers in wildlife survey and monitoring, and provide expert training in specialist techniques such as bird ringing.
-Our programme of volunteer opportunities for 2021 will be announced here soon.
-In the meantime, our Wild New Forest Facebook page has nearly 5000 members and is a great source of news, images and comment; you can also follow us on Twitter.
+We often engage volunteers in wildlife survey and monitoring, and provide expert training in specialist techniques such as bird ringing.
+Our Wild New Forest Facebook page has over 9000 members and is a great source of news, images and comment; you can also follow us on Twitter and YouTube.

 Talks and media

 We are available to give talks on New Forest wildlife and conservation and our work regularly features in regional and national media.
 Click the link below for details of our talks and to see our current programme.

 Meet the team